Captain4LK/SoftLK-lib/README.md

 3. Clone this repository: `` git clone --recursive https://codeberg.org/Captain4LK/SoftLK-lib.git``
 4. Compile SoftLK:

-	You can either use the provided makefile (on freebsd please use gmake):
+	You can either use the provided makefile (on freebsd use gmake):

 	```
 	cd SoftLK-lib/lib/[YOUR OS]/